Satyajit99p/Random-programs-to-ponder/README.md

 linklist.java- basic implementaion of creating a node and singly linked list in java taking user input.

 sort.java-selection sort in java using scanner class input.

+name.py-random name generator from a list of names.